KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: Discussion Conclusion

-\paragraph{Applicability and Generalizability} As discussed in Sections \ref{sec:introduction} and \ref{subsec:credit_agreeements}, the ability to process long documents is essential for real-world QA tasks.
+\paragraph{Applicability and Generalizability} As discussed in Appendix \ref{subapp:credit_agreement_suitability}, the ability to process long documents is essential for real-world QA tasks.
 Our benchmark illustrates this challenge using credit agreements, where information is densely structured, scattered, and cross-referenced.
-However, legal contracts, policy documents, patent filings, and other non-financial documents all exhibit similarly complex entity structures.
-Even in non-legal domains, such as medical records or scientific articles, multi-hop relationships and compositional multi-hop inference over entities are common, making our methodology broadly applicable.
+Legal contracts, policy documents, patent filings, and other non-legal such as medical records or scientific articles all exhibit similarly complex entity structures, making our methodology broadly applicable.
+To illustrate the applicability and generalizability of our framework, we performed a full-scale ablation study (see Appendix \ref{app:ablation_study_medical}) on medical documents, including defining the annotation schema, constructing question templates, etc.

-\paragraph{Opportunities and Extensions} While our benchmark focuses on pre-trained LLMs, the structured design of \frameworkshortname{} enables future adaptation, such as domain-specific fine-tuning.
-Expanding the dataset beyond U.S.-based financial documents could support geographically diverse evaluation.